jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Kernels.md

 $$
 where the denominator in the last line follows by the law of cosines.

-We sort of already proved this in [[Complex Analysis --- math-135/attachments/homework/hw 4/hw 4.pdf|complex analysis]].
+We sort of already proved this in [[Complex analysis --- math-135/attachments/homework/hw 4/hw 4.pdf|complex analysis]].

 ### Good kernels — approximations of the identity

 What makes a good kernel?
 As we said, it has big bumps at $0$.
-The reason we want this is that we want a [[Abstract Algebra I --- math-171/notes/Rings#_definition _ ring with identity|multiplicative identity]] for the [[Fourier Analysis --- math-139/notes/Convolutions#_definition _ convolution|convolution]].
+The reason we want this is that we want a [[Abstract algebra --- math-171/notes/Rings#_definition _ ring with identity|multiplicative identity]] for the [[Fourier analysis --- math-139/notes/Convolutions#_definition _ convolution|convolution]].
 This would be the "Dirac delta function" with mass $0$ every where except for mass $1$ at the identity.

 ##### _definition:_ good kernel